Kiran6248/MS3-bazaar/README.md

 ### **Features to be implemented in future**

 * One wishlist will be added with every Ad posted.
 By clicking on that ad the User can save that ad in his/her Bucket.
-* Money transaction can also be implemented in the app only.
+* Money transactions can also be implemented in the app only.
-* Direct Email facility may be added in the future, so that buyer can direct contact the seller.
+* Direct Email facility may be added in the future, so that buyer can directly contact the seller.
-* Online chat facility or message thread may be added to discuss about the item with the seller.
+* Online chat facility or message thread may be added to discuss the item with the seller.
-* In the current version, email and telephone of seller is visible to all, which is not a good practice in data protection act. so, In future it would be considered to hide it and add some another portal to contact the seller.
+* In the current version, the email and the telephone of the seller are visible to all, which is not a good practice in the data protection act. so, In the future, it would be considered to hide it and add another portal to contact the seller.

 [Go back to Top](#table-of-content)